Advertiser and Editorial Disclosures

 There are many regulations dedicated to keeping investors protected.

-By limiting investment in complex securities to those with more experience and more resources to weather losses, the government helps protect people who don’t understand the things in which they invest.
+By limiting investment in complex securities to those with more experience, knowledge, and more resources to weather losses, the government helps protect people who don’t understand the things in which they invest.
+Investors must also maintain a net worth of $1 million or more, excluding their primary residence, to remain accredited.
+The importance of investor knowledge is emphasized, as it is crucial for making informed investment decisions.

-Other regulations, such as requiring publicly traded companies to file regular reports with the SEC help to protect investors because it ensures that they have easy access to important company data, such as revenue and profits.
+Other regulations, such as requiring publicly traded companies to file regular reports with the SEC, help to protect investors because it ensures that they have easy access to important company data, such as revenue and profits.
+It is also important to check for any regulatory order or enforcement action against an investor, as these can impact their eligibility and compliance status.

 SIPC insurance protects up to $500,000 worth of holdings at a protected brokerage.
 This insurance reimburses investors for losses incurred due to a brokerage’s failure (not loss of investment value).
 The protection doesn’t extend to investment losses.